LucasStoddard/YouTube-Analysis/README.md

 1. Ideate & Create this project
 2. Document this project (continually)
 3. Complete the required assignments for this project (continually)
-4. Primary Goal: Analyze Data
+4. Primary Goal: Analyze Data (COMPLETED)
     1. Wrangle the csv into Pandas Dataframes
     2. Investigate possible correlations
     3. Widdle that down to a few top metrics